arthurmelton/mass-image-to-url-with-discord/README.md

   "Token": "(discord bot token)",
-  "Your_Discord_Id": "(Your discord id or someone you hate bc it will mass message them)", "Image_Folder_Path": "(File directory path)", "OutPut_Path": "(The file that all the urls will go to)" }
+  "Your_Discord_Id": "(Your discord id or someone you hate bc it will mass message them)", "Image_Folder_Path": "(File directory path)", "OutPut_Path": "(The file that all the urls will go to)", "Delete": "(True or False)"
+}
 ```